-Little Sand Point
+Little Sand Point Campground

-Address: County Route 24, Old Piseco Road, Piseco, NY 12139
+- Address: County Route 24, Old Piseco Road, Piseco, NY 12139 (directions below)

-Campground Phone: (518) 548-7585
+- Campground Phone: (518) 548-7585

-Regional Office Phone: (518) 863-4545
+- Regional Office Phone: (518) 863-4545

-Campground Map PDF File (209 KB)
+Campground Map PDF File (521 KB)

 Located on picturesque Piseco Lake, Little Sand Point Campground offers the seclusion and serenity for family camping.
 Nestled within the hardwood and conifer trees are large level sites with moderate remoteness to one another.
 Piseco Lake offers fine fishing, canoeing, sailing, and all types of water sports.
 Concrete boat launch.
 Numerous hiking trails to challenge the day hiker to the 133 mile long Northville-Lake Placid Trail are located just minutes away.

 From NYS Thruway (I-90), Exit 27 at Amsterdam follow Route 30 north approximately 50 miles to the Village of Speculator.
 Turn left on Route 8, west about 11 miles to Old Piseco Road, turn right, campground is located 4 to 7 miles from that point on the left side of the road.

 From NYS Thruway (I-90), Exit 31 at Utica, proceed north on Route 8 approximately 55 miles to Old Piseco Road, turn left, and follow directions above.

-Area Attractions: Shopping, restaurants, a movie theatre, and golf course are nearby.
+Shopping, restaurants, and golf course are nearby.